jancarloviray/blog/_posts/2017-01-20-harden-and-secure-your-linux-server-ubuntu.md

 excerpt_separator: <!--more-->
 ---

 Don't let your server get hacked and lose all your hard work.
-Here's a step by step way to harden and secure your Linux server.
+Here's a step by step way to harden and secure your Linux server - from networking, to permissions.
+For simple deployments and tests, check out [Digital Ocean](https://m.do.co/c/8a0734a5b02f), my favorite platforms.
+Can't beat $5/mo servers that deploy in less than a minute!
+By signing up through my link, you are helping extend the life of my servers.
+Thank you.

 <!--more-->